Breadcrumb

 Many of the limitations of HWSM stem from data limitations.
 The following are key limitations:

-2. Setting demand equal to supply in the starting year: Historically, HWSM has started with the assumption that national demand equals national supply in the starting year, with the exception of primary care physicians and psychiatrists, where we use the number of additional providers required to remove health profession shortage designations, as a proxy for starting year shortfall.
+1. Setting demand equal to supply in the starting year: Historically, HWSM has started with the assumption that national demand equals national supply in the starting year, with the exception of primary care physicians and psychiatrists, where we use the number of additional providers required to remove health profession shortage designations, as a proxy for starting year shortfall.
 (Alternative scenarios such as the Reduced Barriers scenario and the Unmet Needs scenario for behavioral health have national demand starting higher than supply).
 In recent years and in part due to the COVID-19 pandemic, there is growing evidence of national shortfalls across many health professions.
-For a small number of physician specialties and for dental hygienists and dental assistants, we use published estimated of shortfall.
+For a small number of physician specialties and for dental hygienists and dental assistants, we use published estimates of shortfall.
 For nursing, we use recent vacancy data for hospitals and academia to quantify starting year shortfall.
-For physicians, advance practice providers, and various allied health and other specialties, we use estimates of the increase in demand for healthcare services as COVID-19 becomes endemic as a shift in demand for providers and estimate of starting year shortfall.
+For physical therapists, estimates of national shortfall derived from responses to a recent association-sponsored provider capacity survey are incorporated into the demand projections.
+For physicians, advanced practice providers, and various allied health and other specialties, we use estimates of the increase in demand for health care services as COVID-19 becomes endemic as a shift in demand for providers and to estimate starting year shortfall.
 For physicians in family medicine and general internal medicine, a substantial portion of their time is spent providing behavioral health services.
 Starting in 2023, this additional demand for behavioral health care is added to demand as there is growing evidence that primary care providers do not have sufficient time during visits to provide recommended preventive services and hence growing demand for behavioral health care is crowding out time for other preventive care services.
 These shortfall estimates for the starting year are likely conservative because for many professions there is anecdotal evidence and a perception of current shortfall but no quantified estimates of the magnitude of the shortfall.
 Because demand projections for individual states reflect national averages for health care use and delivery applied to the states’ population, in some states starting, supply will exceed demand and in other states, demand will exceed supply.
-Even in states where supply exceeds a national average level of demand there could be a provider perceived shortfall (or perceived balance between supply and demand) for two reasons: (a) approximately half the states are expected to be above the national average simply because demand is based on a national average, and (b) some states use a different mix of providers than the national average.
+Even in states where supply exceeds a national average level of demand there could be a provider perceived shortfall (or perceived imbalance between supply and demand) for two reasons: (a) approximately half the states are expected to be above the national average simply because demand is based on a national average, and (b) some states use a different mix of providers than the national average.
 For example, some states rely more heavily on licensed practical nurses (LPNs) and less on registered nurses (RNs), relative to the national average.
 In these states, HWSM might show an RN shortfall and an LPN surplus, whereas the state might perceive no imbalances.

-4. Use of survey data in lieu of population data for supply modeling: HWSM uses the American Community Survey (ACS) or Occupational Employment and Wage Statistics (OEWS) data to estimate the starting year supply of many health occupations.
+3. Use of survey data in lieu of population data for supply modeling: HWSM uses the American Community Survey (ACS), Occupational Employment and Wage Statistics (OEWS), and National Sample Survey of Registered Nurses (NSSRN) to estimate the starting year supply of many health occupations.
 Many states, however, have access to more complete supply data collected through the licensure/certification processes.
-Without comprehensive state-level data, HWSM continues to use the ACS data.
+Without comprehensive state-level data, HWSM continues to use estimates based on surveys.
 However, even state licensure files have data limitations.
 One limitation is that state licensure boards vary in the types and completeness of information they collect.
 While licensure files indicate whether the license is active, many licensure boards do not collect information on whether the licensed person is active in their profession and whether the person is active in that particular state.
 (This is especially true for the registered nurse workforce, where many states belong to compacts that allow the nurse to work in other states).

-6. Demand modeled where people reside: There is little information on consumer care migration patterns.
+5. Demand modeled where people reside: There is little information on consumer care migration patterns.
 Many large metropolitan areas cross state boundaries, and where people live is not necessarily where they receive care.
 Comparison of HWSM projections of hospital inpatient days to inpatient days reported by the American Hospital Association shows deviation across states between actual and projected inpatient days.
-It is unclear to what extent such deviation results from uncaptured demand determinants that affect how each state’s population uses health care services, and to what extent such deviation occurs between care is unavailable in the resident state so the patient seeks care in another state.
+It is unclear to what extent such deviation results from uncaptured demand determinants that affect how each state’s population uses health care services, and to what extent such deviation occurs because care is less accessible in their resident state so the patient seeks care in another state.

 Additional data limitations are occupation specific and include imprecision in supply and demand determinants.